 Alex is a member of the Trial Law Institute and Diversity Law Institute.
-In February 2020, Alex was elected Vice President of the IADC Foundation Board and he was also appointed to the CLE Committee.
-He is currently serving as Chair of the 2020 DRI Summit and Virtual Annual Meeting.
+In February 2020, Alex was elected Vice President of the IADC Foundation Board and appointed to the CLE Committee where he will serve as CLE Committee Chair for 2023 – 2024.
+He recently served as Chair of the 2020 DRI Summit and Virtual Annual Meeting.
 In October 2018, he was named Chair of the DRI for Life Committee and Vice-Chair of the 2019 DRI Annual Meeting Steering Committee.
 In October 2017, he was elected as DRI National Director.
 Previously, in August 2015, Alex served as a faculty member of the IADC Trial Academy, held at Stanford University Law School.

 Alex received his undergraduate and law degrees from the University of North Carolina.
 He served as a law clerk to Chief Justice James G. Exum, Jr. of the North Carolina Supreme Court from 1992 to 1994.